inas-argumentation/Explainability/readme.md

 The code for running to movie reviews experiment is located in the `imagenet` folder.

+To view/evaluate the predicted masks from the original experiment, please download the file `imagenet_predictions.zip` from [https://zenodo.org/records/10470789](https://zenodo.org/records/10470789).
+Then, place the folder `MaRC_paper' from `imagenet_predictions.zip` in the folder
+`imagenet/predictions`.

 Running the file `run_imagenet.py` will recreate the experiments from the paper using the provided code.
-The masks created in the course of the original experiment are included in the repo.
-By running `run_imagenet.py`, the default setup will evaluate the existing masks from the original experiments.
+The default setup will evaluate the existing masks from the original experiments, as long as they were placed correctly.
 To create own masks, it is necessary to change the `run_imagenet.py` file, e.g., by setting a different save_name by altering the argument in the line